 Overtime, all things need a refresh—paint, tires, wardrobes, even your marketing.
 Even though bringing marketing materials in-house can sound like a daunting task (especially when you have always outsourced it) you might be surprised at how easy it can be with the right equipment.

 The good news is that digital printing has reached a point that you can barely tell the difference between a digitally produced image and its offset equivalent.
 Digital printing is also much less expensive and gives you the flexibility to print on demand.
 Why wouldn’t you want that kind of marketing freedom?

-If you’ve ever considered bringing your marketing materials in-house, summer is the perfect time to take an honest look at what you have, and consider adding the right devices to your fleet to make it happen.
+If you’ve ever considered bringing your marketing materials in-house, now is the perfect time to take an honest look at what you have, and consider adding the right devices to your fleet to make it happen.

 As a general rule, marketing materials should be refreshed every 2-3 years just to keep your brand relevant.
 Once you’ve decided to take the leap, here are a few steps you can take to get the ball rolling.

 1. Start by collecting all of your marketing materials in one place

 2. Ask teams to submit any and all materials they use on a regular basis